Subterranean New York City: Pop culture and art

 The underground world of New York City has been the subject of TV series, films, paintings and books.
 In the popular fictional TV series Teenage Mutant Ninja Turtles, the sewer system was the turtles' home and their means of navigating swiftly underneath the sprawling city above.
 Books involving the topic include The Underland Chronicles, Downsiders, Visages Immobiles and the Marvel comic series Morlocks.
+New York Sewer Alligators have been a legend for decades.

 As an artistic subject, the New York City Subway was painted by Mark Rothko in his 'subway series', with expression of the architectural elements and space, in contrast to the scenes depicted in the book Manhattan Transfer by Don Passo which detail the hustle and bustle of people.
 Graffiti artists have used New York's sub-terranea and associated objects as the canvas itself, painting and writing on subways and trains.
 New York in the 1970s and 1980s is regularly considered the height of subway art.

 The abandoned Cobble Hill railroad tunnel was the subject of a segment on an episode of the U.S History Channel's Cities of the Underworld.

 In the late 1990s, following on from an article about the subject, the National Geographic created a feature on their website where users could digitally explore elements of subterranean New York.